Lucky-Lance/Xiaomi-kernel-master/README.md

-The files in this directory are ***debuged*** kernel code, origin phone boot and packing & unpacking tools
+The files in this directory are ***debugged*** kernel code, origin phone boot and packing & unpacking tools